openvinotoolkit/openvino_notebooks/notebooks/person-counting-webcam/README.md

 ## Run it locally

-Run the following commands to create a virtual env on your local system
+Run the following commands to create a virtual environment on your local system

 ```
 python3 -m venv jup1